cgspeck/beastimprovements/firmware-repetier-1-x-y/README.md

 * Thermistor 3 -> T2
 * Thermistor 4 -> THB

-In the T3 pin does not appear to be usable.
+The T3 pin does not appear to be usable.

 ---